asartalo/release_tools/README.md

 This will create two files, `VERSION.txt` and `RELEASE_SUMMARY.txt` which will contain just the version for release and the summary of changes, respectively.

+If you need a version without the build number/part, pass `-n` flag and it will write that version to a `VERSION-NO-BUILD.txt`.

 If you need to update the license year, you can pass the `-Y` flag.
 Note however, that this is not necessary.
 See section on `update_year` for more information.